Noosa River reef restoration

-Unfortunately, by the early 1900s, Noosa’s oyster reefs had became functionally extinct through over-harvesting and dredging.
-This drastic change in habitat resulted in significant declines in local fish stocks such as snapper, bream and mullet.
+Unfortunately, by the early 1900s, Noosa’s oyster reefs had become functionally extinct through over-harvesting and dredging.
+This drastic habitat change contributed to declines in local fish stocks such as snapper, bream and mullet.

 The story is no different for the southern coast of Australia and globally, where 85% of oyster reefs have become extinct as a result of overharvesting, disease, and poor water quality.

 Slide the arrow in the image below to see oyster reefs before and after they were overexploited.